 The University has identified the following elements as critical to its successful control of corrupt and fraudulent activity.
 These elements are further summarised in the Corruption and Fraud Control Plan.

 The QUT Governance Framework (A/1.1) is integral to the control and management of corruption and fraud.
-Governance structures, such as the University’s Schedule of Authorities and Delegations and Council Procedure 1 - Committees, improve QUT’s transparency and accountability, consistent with sound business practices and compliance, and reduces the likelihood that it will suffer financial loss or damage to its reputation as a result of misconduct by its officers.
+Governance structures, such as the University’s Register of Authorities and Delegations (QUT staff access only) and Council Procedure 1 - Committees, improve QUT’s transparency and accountability, consistent with sound business practices and compliance, and reduces the likelihood that it will suffer financial loss or damage to its reputation as a result of misconduct by its officers.

 Executive and management commitment

 The commitment of the Council, Vice-Chancellor and President and management at all levels of the University to the proactive prevention of corrupt or fraudulent activities in a systematic way is crucial to effective fraud and corruption control.

-All managers should ensure that they are familiar with the Corruption and Fraud Control Plan and that there are control mechanisms in place consistent with the Plan within their organisational area of control.
+All managers should ensure that they are familiar with the Corruption and Fraud Control Plan and that there are control and monitoring mechanisms in place consistent with the Plan within their organisational area of control.

 Internal control structure

 Financial, administrative and information systems, and academic internal controls, are all essential requirements for corruption and fraud prevention.
 The University’s Internal control policy (A/2.6) states that individual managers are responsible for daily operations and for maintaining a cost-effective internal control structure within their organisational responsibility.
-Internal controls are subject to audit and reviews by Assurance, Risk and Integrity Services.
+Internal controls are subject to audits and reviews by Assurance, Risk and Integrity Services.